Dangers of button cell batteries and small toys

 - poisoning

-Lithium batteries react with saliva, setting up an electrical current which results in a build-up of caustic soda, which will burn through the oesophagus and major blood vessels.
+Lithium batteries react with saliva, setting up an electrical current.
+This leads to a build-up of caustic soda, which will burn through the oesophagus and major blood vessels.

 This can cause serious, life-changing injury and if not caught in time, can be fatal.